realm/SwiftLint/CONTRIBUTING.md

   names.
 * If none of the provided `RuleConfiguration`s are applicable, you can create one specifically for your rule.
-* Your rule conforming to `ConfigurationProviderRule` must include the following line:
-  `public var initializedWithNonEmptyConfiguration: Bool = false`

 See [`ForceCastRule`](https://github.com/realm/SwiftLint/blob/master/Source/SwiftLintFramework/Rules/ForceCastRule.swift)
 for a rule that allows severity configuration,